 Defining public opinion research

 Public opinion research (POR) is a communications activity that falls under the responsibility of departmental heads of communications.
-This guidance supports the requirements in the Policy on Communications and Federal Identity, the Directive on the Management of Communications, and the Mandatory Procedures for Public Opinion Research.
+This guidance supports the requirements in the Policy on Communications and Federal Identity, and the Directive on the Management of Communications and Federal Identity (including the Mandatory Procedures for Public Opinion Research).

 On this page